FormerlyChucks/imgurb/README.md

 - `subs` should be a list of subs you wish to repost from
 - `imgur_id`

-**Run the bot:**

 I recommend using cron to schedule the bot to run to your liking :)